translate/translate/docs/formats/odf.rst

 OpenDocument Format
 *******************
-This page summarises the support for the `OpenDocument format
-<http://en.wikipedia.org/wiki/OpenDocument>`_ (ODF) in the Translate Toolkit.
+This page summarises the support for the :wp:`OpenDocument` format (ODF) in the Translate Toolkit.
+This currently involves only the :doc:`odf2xliff
-This currently involves only the :doc:`odf2xliff </commands/odf2xliff>` and xliff2odf converters.
+</commands/odf2xliff>` and xliff2odf converters.

 The Translate Toolkit aims to support version 1.1 of the ODF standard, although it should work reasonably well with older or newer files to the extent that